UoBEdTechSTEMM/MatrixTransforms/README.md

 $ npm install -g standard
 ```

 After that you can run the command ```standard``` in the root directory of the project and it will alert you to javascript formatting errors in any of the source files.
-You can *automatically* fix any errors by running.
+You can *automagically* fix any errors by running.

 ```bash
 $ standard --fix